The First Congress on Polish Philosophy

 Philosophy as a pursuit of holistic knowledge about reality is by definition a universal reflection.
 However, being a field of culture shaped by human beings and having an impact on them, it takes into account not only our general intellectual needs common to all cultures, but also those that result from specific historical experiences and other factors.
 Therefore, just as there is Polish literature or Polish music that has been formed as something separate from other literatures and musicals arts, there is also Polish philosophy, which is a product of the culture of Poland and has been born and developed by her representatives.
 To some extent, it expresses the Polish view of the world.
 It is based on the country’s history during which ideas, aspirations and values specific to Poles have developed.
 It has grown out of the awareness of the uniqueness of the Polish mind.
 It is an expression of the wealth of Polish thought.
 Its greatest representatives are, among others, Józef M. Hoene-Wroński (1778–1853), Józef Gołuchowski (1797–1858), Bronislaw Trentowski (1808–1869), Karol Libelt (1807–1875), August Cieszkowski (1814–1894), Kazimierz Twardowski (1866–1938), Wincenty Lutoslawski (1863-1954), Kazimierz Ajdukiewicz (1890-1963) and Roman Ingarden (1893-1970).
 We should remember this unique philosophical tradition, examine it diligently, search for inspiration it may give us for our contemporary thought and make sure it finds the right place in the history of world philosophy.
 We should take the effort to promote its further development.

 To participate in the First Congress on Polish Philosophy we invite all scholars who have either professional or private interest in Polish philosophy.
 Submission of paper proposals can be sent electronically until August 15, 2020.
 See link.
 They should contain a short biographic note (up to 50 words) and an abstract (up to 300 words).
 The abstract should include the main points of the presentation.
 An acceptance decision will be made within 30 days of the date of submission.
 We accept paper presentations in Polish, English and Russian.
 All presentations will take place in the Collegium Civitas building of the University of Opole.
 A registration prerequisite for a paper presentation is a master’s degree in philosophy or in a related field.
-We also invite to our Congress students and other people who would like just to listen to lectures and presentations
+We also invite to our Congress students and other people who would like to participate online and just to listen to lectures and presentations.
+In 2020 the Congress will have a hybrid form.
+This means that some participants, including the section chairpersons, will be on site, and some, particularly international participants, will participate online.

 • 7 January 2020 – starting date for registration and paper proposals, and for paying registration fees from participants after the initial acceptance of their papers.